thiagobrez/favLocation/README.md

 # favLocation
-Find and favorite locations based on it's CEP (BR zip-code).
+React Native app for finding and favoriting locations based on it's CEP (BR zip-code).